xpmatteo/tddforandroid/manuscript/030-FairyFingers.md

 {width=60%}
 ![We can draw a line!](images/spike-fairy-fingers-0.png)

 Now we want to track the user touching the screen.
-Basically we must accumulate points in the `onTouchEvent` method, and draw them in the `onDraw` method.
-We must also remember to call `invalidate` after every event.
+Android calls the `onTouchEvent` method whenever the user touches or drags her finger on the screen.
+It gives us a `MotionEvent` object that contains the screen coordinates of the user's finger.
+We must store those coordinates in a list and then draw them in the `onDraw` method.
+We must also remember to call `invalidate` after every touch event.
 This notifies the OS that the screen should be updated; Android will answer by calling `onDraw` later.

 ~~~~~
 public class MyView extends View {
+  private List<Point> points = new ArrayList<Point>();

   // ...

   @Override